DmitryPleshkanovskiy/EpisodeGuide/README.md

 The application is hosted in an AWS S3 bucket and distributed via CloudFront CDN.

 ## Recommended Local Setup

+Before starting, create `.env` file in the root of the project with `VITE_APP_API_URL` variable with a value set to `https://api.tvmaze.com`.
+Check the `.env.example` for the list of required environment variables.

 Project setup tested with `NodeJS` latest LTS versions v18 and v20.